Science Kids - Bringing Science & Technology TogetherScience for Kids

 Ernest Rutherford

-Often referred to as the father of nuclear physics, New Zealand born chemist Ernest Rutherford developed a new model of the atom, mentored other leading scientists and won a Nobel Prize in chemistry.
+Often referred to as the father of nuclear physics, New Zealand born chemist Ernest Rutherford won a Nobel Prize in chemistry, developed a new model of the atom and mentored other scientists.

 Jane Goodall